 Reliable Humans, Trustworthy Machines: A History of the Technological Self (in progress)

-This book examines how observers from the late-18th to the early-20th centuries saw the problem of failing machines as a problem of the self — a problem of the kinds of people failing machines created, threatened, or presupposed.
+This book examines how observers from the late-18th to the mid-20th centuries saw the problem of failing machines as a problem of the self — a problem of the kinds of people that failing machines created, or threatened, or presupposed.
 From 18th-century sentimentalism and the guillotine, through Victorians’ nervous fascination with railway accidents, to industrial breakdowns in Jazz-Age America and the suspect citizens of the Cold War, this book excavates the largely-forgotten concerns that linked selves and social orders to the problematic workings of technology.
-Connecting those developments to our own worries in the early-21st century, the book encourages us to see the history of modern technology not as a history of disembodied mechanisms and devices, but as a history of the self and the social orders it made possible.
+Connecting those developments to our own worries in the early-21st century, the book encourages us to see the history of modern technology not simply as a social history of mechanisms and devices, but as a cultural history of the self and of the social orders it made possible.

 “Jones-Imhotep weaves together highly original archival research and big issues: the global ionosphere, the Cold War, the polar North, national identity.
 If you want to sample the very best of today’s historical writing on science and technology, read this book.”

 —Donald MacKenzie, Professor of Sociology, University of Edinburgh